 Images can bring a massive amount of traffic to your contents.
-Image search engines will divert visitors to your site via a beautiful snap you added in a post.
+Search engines will divert visitors to your site via a beautiful image you uploaded to a post.
 But can you use any image that available on the net?

 Certainly not, as they are protected by copyright laws.
-That’s why the concept of Creative Commons introduced.
-Now there’re several Flickr like sites to provide licensed images to the bloggers and news sites.
+That’s why the concept of Creative Commons is introduced.
+Now there are several free stock sites which provide licensed images to your website.
 By adding a short copyright credit, you can make use of them.

 But I say Google search is the best method to get images for your post.
 You can find any type of image, both for the commercial and non-commercial purpose, using advanced image search of the search giant.

-In the next step, choose image type and size.
+Choose image type and size as next.
 If you don’t want to see GIF files in the results, opt for JPEG or PNG according to your requirement.